YourOnly-One/yoo-hugo-content/snoworld/en-ph/kb/ppop/generations/ppop-1st-gen.md

 >}}

 - Sample songs:
-  - 「Forever's Not Enough」 [^sarah-geronomino-songs-forever-is-not-enough]
+  - 《Forever's Not Enough》 [^sarah-geronomino-songs-forever-is-not-enough]
-  - 「I Still Believe in Loving You」 [^sarah-geronomino-songs-i-still-believe-in-you]
+  - 《I Still Believe in Loving You》 [^sarah-geronomino-songs-i-still-believe-in-you]
-  - 「Tala」 [^sarah-geronomino-songs-tala]
+  - 《Tala》 [^sarah-geronomino-songs-tala]
-  - 「Kilometro」 [^sarah-geronomino-songs-kilometro]
+  - 《Kilometro》 [^sarah-geronomino-songs-kilometro]
-  - 「A Very Special Love」 [^sarah-geronomino-songs-a-very-special-love] OST for 「A Very Special Love」 (original by ***Maureen McGovern*** in 1979)
+  - 《A Very Special Love》 [^sarah-geronomino-songs-a-very-special-love] OST for 《A Very Special Love》 (original by ***Maureen McGovern*** in 1979)
-  - 「Sa Iyo」 [^sarah-geronomino-songs-sa-iyo]
+  - 《Sa Iyo》 [^sarah-geronomino-songs-sa-iyo]
-  - 「How Could You Say You Love Me」 [^sarah-geronomino-songs-how-could-you-say-you-love-me]
+  - 《How Could You Say You Love Me》 [^sarah-geronomino-songs-how-could-you-say-you-love-me]
 - Did you know?
   - She was dubbed as the "Popstar Princess".
   - She is also known as the "Popstar Royalty".